 The element key is a CV term.
 The format of the value is defined for each key in the CV repository.

 The value can contain one item or a list of items.
-In that latter case, items are placed in parentheses: (item1)(item2)… There MUST NOT be spaces between items.
+In the latter case, items are placed in parentheses: (item1)(item2)… There MUST NOT be spaces between items.

 Generic example: \key=(item1)(item2)

 In case item contains multiple components, the “|” (pipe character) MUST be used as separator between components.
-The item has therefore the form
+The item therefore has the form

 (component1|component2)